 In 2006 and 2007 while she was a PhD candidate in the UI College of Education, Teresa Garcia worked in the Iowa Women’s Archives on the Mujeres Latinas Project.
 Developing contacts and conducting interviews in Mason City and north central Iowa, Teresa significantly expanded the Archives’ holdings of family papers, letters, photographs, and other materials that illuminate Iowa’s rich Latino heritage.
 Coming from a family that had lived in Iowa for many generations, she drew on a deep knowledge of Mexican-American history and culture.
 Her dissertation, "Mexican Room: Public Schooling and the Children of Mexican Railroad Workers in Fort Madison, Iowa, 1923-1930," completed in 2008, focused on the education of Mexican-American students in Iowa in the early 20th century.
-She is now Executive Dean of the Keokuk Campus of Southeastern Community College.
+She is now Executive Dean of Academic Affairs, Keokuk Campus of Southeastern Community College.

 A graduate student in mathematics, Iskra Núñez joined the Mujeres Latinas Project in June 2005.
 A native Spanish speaker who came to the United States from Mexico as a teenager, Iskra conducted oral history interviews and translated brochures and other documents from English into Spanish.
 She attended the Latinos Unidos Festival in Clive with other IWA staff and wrote letters to Latinas telling of our interest in preserving their stories.
 During the five months she worked on the Mujeres Latinas Project she became passionate about preserving Mexican-American heritage, ensuring that the stories, photos, and words of Iowa Latinas were captured for posterity.